ibardos/motoShop-petProject/README.md

 <br>

 #### Front-end:
-FRONT-END cannot be used currently.
-Security related functionalities are under development!
 1. Start the back-end and front-end servers simultaneously (preferably with a predefined Compound in your IDE)
+2. Log in to be able to use the application - available from 2.0 or later versions (see hints below)
-2. Navigate through the menu points in your web browser
+2. Navigate through the menu points in your web browser (rendered according to your role and permissions)
 3. Try to create/read/update/delete data at any page

 **IMPORTANT:** The front-end can be tested as well with both persistence technologies used during the project on the